wdempsey/stratified_mrt/README.md

-# Sample size calculation for Stratified Micro-Randomized Trial
+# Code for "Sample size calculation for Stratified Micro-Randomized Trial"

 The below table provides and overview of the R scripts.
 The R scripts are split by case (conditional or marginal) and then again by type (overall or robustness testing).